awestover/enchantedForest/story/story3_kevin.md

 "I am not *heir* to that sodden old man, nor anyone else," he spat.
 "I am my own person, and I will forge my legacy out of blood and violence if I have to."
 If learning from Kienan is what it takes to get revenge for Bucky, then so be it.
+Don't follow, or I'll assume you do so to try and kill me because I have deviated from your plans, and I'll act accordingly.

+Bob turned away, and then flew off on channeled wind.

-two persepctives; kienan and bob, azalea and mercury go searching for bucky
+[next up: two persepctives; kienan and bob, azalea and mercury go searching for bucky

 go back to mivoen, he tells the duo that bucky's dead "noooooo he will not learn to use the force correctly"

-mivoen, azalea, mercury go save bucky from nodnull
+mivoen, azalea, mercury go save bucky from nodnull]

-"it was a mercy.
+kienen: "it was a mercy.
 She was already dead."